phenom-company/smartcontract-human/README.md

 ```cs
 function startEvaluating() public onlyOwner
 ```
-Function that sets status of contract to "Evaluating" if soft cap is raised or failed otherwise.
+The function that sets the status of the contract to "Evaluating" if the soft cap is raised or failed otherwise.

 **startVoting**
 ```cs